jackliddon85/UK-Energy-Price-Forecast/README.md

 - Add weather features (temperature, wind) from the free [Open-Meteo API](https://open-meteo.com/) — wind generation is a major price driver in GB
 - Forecast quantiles instead of point estimates to capture price-spike risk
 - Simulate a home battery: charge at forecast-cheap periods, discharge at peak, and report the £ saved
-- Deploy the dashboard free on Streamlit Community Cloud and link it from your LinkedIn
+- Deploy the dashboard free on Streamlit Community Cloud and link it

 ## Data source